AdobeDocs/commerce-learn.en/help/site-management/create-configurable-product.md

 ## Get a configurable product using cURL

-Now there is a configurable product with children SKUs assigned, it is possible to see how they are part of the API response.
-In the code sample below, the response will contain all the details for the product and the assigned attributes.
-However the children are only represented by their ID numbers as seen in this code snippet:
+Now that you have created a configurable product with three assigned child SKUs.
+You can see the linked IDs for the assigned products, by the API to send the following GET request using cURL.
+This request returns detailed information about the configurable product.

 ```json
 ...